 Attention-deficit hyperactivity disorder (ADHD) is a common mental health condition that affects an estimated 8.4% of children and 2.5% of adults.
 Stoni Johnston, APRN, MSN, PMHNP-BC, specializes in diagnosing and treating ADHD in children, adolescents, and adults at Sulcata Psychiatry in Houston, Texas.
-She also treats behavioral disorders like oppositional defiant disorder (ODD).
+She also treats behavioral disorders like oppositional defiant disorder (ODD), which is commonly comorbid with ADHD.
 If you think you or your child may have ADHD, you don’t have to continue struggling to get through daily responsibilities alone.
 Call the office today or request an appointment online.
 Telehealth visits are available.

 You may have heard of attention-deficit hyperactivity disorder (ADHD) or already know someone who has it.
 ADHD is one of the most common children’s mental health conditions, and many adults live with it, too.